callstack/react-native-opentok/README.md

 - `onPublishStart?: Function` - Invoked when publishing starts.
 Optional.
 - `onPublishStop?: () => void` - Invoked when publishing stops.
 Optional.
 - `onPublishError?: () => void` - Invoked when publish error occurs.
 Optional.
-- `disableAudio?`: Boolean - This props tells Publisher if should publish audio as well or not.
+- `mute`: Boolean - This props tells Publisher if should publish audio as well or not.
 Optional.
-Default false.
+Defaults to false.
-- `disableVideo?`: Boolean - This props tells Publisher if should publish video as well or not.
+- `video`: Boolean - This props tells Publisher if should publish video as well or not.
 Optional.
-Default false.
+Defaults to true.
 - every [View property](https://facebook.github.io/react-native/docs/viewproptypes.html#props).

 Available methods: